lc-soft/LCUI/README.md

 1. **Why develop it?**

-   - To explore and experiment new GUI development way
+   - Explore and experiment new GUI development way
+   - Let other developers share about how to write better code
+   - Leave a proof of existence in the world
-   - Get more good job and make more money
+   - Get more better jobs and make more money
-   - Leave a mark on the world
    - Pass the time

 1. **Is this a browser kernel?
 Or a development library like Electron that integrates the browser environment?**